mbardoe/CS570-ClassNotes/Class_Notes/Day_02.md

 all the completed changes.
 * **commit** - A step in the completion of the project.
 This is a moment in the development of your project where you have completed a significant step (sort of like saving).
-* **pull-request** - An annoucement that an updated version of the code has been completed and needs to be incorporated into the main branch.
+* **pull-request** - An announcement that an updated version of the code has been completed and needs to be incorporated into the main branch.
 * **clone** - making a copy of a remote repository on your own computer.

 #### Practice

+1. Make a new project and clone the repo at: https://github.com/CS570-2022/Text_Integrator_Test
+2. Create a new branch using your name
+3. Create a file using your name and use the markdown ending, ".md" for the name.
+So make a file called "Jane_Doe.md"
+4. In that file write what you like about robotics, and sign your name, and add a few line spaces at the end of the file.
+5. Commit that change
+6. Make a pull-request to the main branch.